LappiLappland/j0e_injector/README.md

 This App is extremely easy to use!

 > Note 1: It will be very difficult to remove revive from mission after it was converted.

-> Note 2: You can update injected missions.
+> Note 2: You can update missions that already have j0e_revive.

  1. Select **folder with missions** or **mission folder itself** to convert.
  You can do this by either inserting path by yourself, or by pressing *"Folder"* button to open folder using Windows Explorer.